sCrypt-Inc/scryptTS-docs/docs/tutorials/escrow.md

 ### What is an escrow smart contract?

-An escrow smart contract is a type of digital agreement that Bitcoin to facilitate transactions between parties in a secure, trustless manner.
+An escrow smart contract is a type of digital agreement that uses Bitcoin to facilitate transactions between parties in a secure, trustless manner.

 In traditional escrow services, a trusted third party holds assets—like money, property, or goods—on behalf of the transacting parties.
 The assets are released only when specific conditions are met.

 In the case of an escrow smart contract, the "third party" is the smart contract itself, programmed on the blockchain.
-The contract is written with the conditions of the transaction, and if they are met, the contract can be unlocked and the recipient(s) get payed.
+The contract is written with the conditions of the transaction, and if they are met, the contract can be unlocked and the recipient(s) are paid.

 ### Our implementation

 We will implement a specific type of escrow, called a multi-sig escrow.
 The participants of this contract are a buyer (Alice), a seller (Bob) and one or more arbiters.

 Suppose Alice want's to buy a specific item from Bob.
 They don't trust each other, so they decide to use an escrow smart contract.
 They pick one or more arbiters, which they both trust.
-The job of the chosen arbiters is to verify, that the item really gets delivered in the right condition.
+The job of the chosen arbiters is to verify that the item really gets delivered in the right condition.
 If the conditions are met, the contract will pay the seller, Bob.
 In the opposite case, Alice gets a refund.
 Additionally, Alice is also eligible for a refund after a set period of time in the case the arbiters are not responsive.

 ## Contract properties